lebogangolifant/alx-higher_level_programming/0x00-python-hello_world/README.md

 # 0x00.
 Python - Hello, World

 This project focuses on the basics of Python programming.
-It covers various concepts and resources to get started with Python.
+It covers various concepts to get started with Python.

 ## Concepts